 The Standing Solution

 Perhaps the most obvious problem associated with sitting is what to do about work!
 Anyone perched in front of a two-and-a-half foot tall desk all day would wonder how to type without breaking their back.
 Thankfully, office furniture manufacturers have developed a solution.
 Sit-to-stand office desks have become one of the hottest trends of the working world.
 Not only can employees stand and sit with them, but the ability to transition between both positions allows new standers to acclimate to a vertical lifestyle at a pace that's comfortable for individuals.
-While permanently elevated desks require users to stand all the time, desks with height adjustment also allow much needed sitting breaks for anyone working more than a few hours at a time.
+While permanently elevated desks require users to stand all the time, desks that can be raised also allow much needed sitting breaks for anyone working more than a few hours at a time.

 Learning to Stand